kaiguy920/Project2/README.md

 - no api key is needed on this resource (https://drag-race-api.readme.io/docs)
 - env file

+**STETCH GOALS**
+- add local queens
+- add a refine by to the queen display
+- query of most added queen to showcase

 **UNSOLVED PROBLEMS**
 - queen info is from 4 years ago, so there is a lot of missing seasons